delawr0190/foreman-apps/README.md

 1. Download pickaxe [(latest)](https://github.com/delawr0190/foreman-apps/releases).
 2. Unzip pickaxe.
-3. Add miners to `conf/pickaxe.yml` following the examples provided.
+3. Add your API information from [here](https://dashboard.foreman.mn/dashboard/profile/) to `conf/pickaxe.yml`.
 4. Start pickaxe.
+5. Add miners from your dashboard! :)

 Pickaxe queries the APIs built into each miner (most have this, and most are enabled by default).
-If you're having trouble configuring pickaxe to connect to your miner, consult the miner's documentation on how to enable it.
-Example:  according to [ccminer's README](https://github.com/tpruvot/ccminer/blob/windows/README.txt), providing `--api-remote` will enable the API.
+If you're having trouble getting your miner to update, consult our documentation [here](https://dashboard.foreman.mn/dashboard/support/miners/) - we've documented how every miner needs to be ran so pickaxe can connect to it.

 ## Requirements ##

-- JDK version 8
+- JDK version 8 (or higher)
 - Apache Maven (only if building Pickaxe from sources)

 ## Building ##